-Course-Level SLOs Means of Assessment & Targets for Success / Tasks Assessment Findings/Reflections Action Plan & Follow-Up Target Met Year This Assessment Occurred: 2010-2011 Department - Philosophy (PHIL) - PHIL 2 - INTRODUCTION TO SOCIAL & POLITICAL PHILOSOPHY - SLO 1 - Political theories of major philosophers - Identify significant political theories held by major philosophers (ex.
+Course-Level SLOs Means of Assessment & Targets for Success / Tasks Assessment Findings/Reflections Action Plan & Follow-Up Assessment Cycles: End of Academic Year Start Date: 09/19/2016 End Date: 09/30/2020 Course-Level SLO Status: Active Department - Philosophy (PHIL) - PHIL 2 - INTRODUCTION TO SOCIAL & POLITICAL PHILOSOPHY - SLO 1 - Political theories of major philosophers - Identify significant political theories held by major philosophers (ex.
 Plato, Aristotle, Hobbes, Hegel etc.) and/or philosophic schools of thought.
 (Created By Department - Philosophy (PHIL)) Assessment Method: Discussion, comparing and contrasting philosophers.
-Assessment Method Type: Discussion/Participation 09/16/2015 - The 70% of consistently participating students were able to identify significant theories with reasonable accuracy.
+Assessment Method Type: Discussion/Participation Course-Level SLO Status: Active 09/16/2015 - The 70% of consistently participating students were able to identify significant theories with reasonable accuracy.
 The areas most common for mistakes were when the theories were either similar or used the same terminology.
 For example, Locke, Hobbes and Rousseau and the idea of the state of nature or social contract.
 At times students would get the idea right and attribute it to the wrong thinker.
 Results are good, but perhaps I need to develop an exercise that emphasizes such distinctions.
 Result: Target Met Year This Assessment Occurred: 2014-2015 10/06/2014 - 60% of students were able to discuss major political theories and their application competently enough to participate productively.
 30% showed an exceptional ability to synthesize major concepts and theories into their own views and even call ideas into critical analysis.
 Only 10% seemed to consistently not be able to identify or understand major theories presented.
 Result: Target Met Year This Assessment Occurred: 2013-2014 12/14/2011 - The majority of students do very well with this.
 Much discussion is devoted to comparing and contrasting the various positions.
 A small portion of students seem to have trouble with distinguishing one philosopher from another.
-However, with the amount of discussion and review dedicated to this issue and the amount of review done in class, i suspect this confusion has more to do with poor preparation.
 12/14/2011 - Develop more reading response assignments that could provide incentive under-motivated students.